McConnell commits to holding Senate vote on criminal justice reform this month

 It gained fierce opposition from Sen. Tom Cotton, R-Ark., who was actively urging other members to join him in opposition.

 McConnell said that changes in the bill, which had to do with sentencing leniency, is a reason why he’s bringing it to the floor.
-Because of that change, a number of GOP senators announced their support, including Sen. David Perdue, R-Ga.
+Because of those changes, a number of GOP senators announced their support, including Sen. David Perdue of Georgia.

+Sen. Chuck Grassley, R-Iowa, told reporters Tuesday that about a third of the Senate supports the bill.

+"I think that what we brought up is, we've done everything that people have asked us to to get support for this bill," Grassley said.
+"We increased the number of votes when McConnell asked me to have more than 60 votes six weeks ago.
+We've proceeded down that road to get more votes."

-Trump tweeted over the weekend that he hopes McConnell will call for a vote on the measure.
+Trump tweeted over the weekend that he hopes McConnell will "go for it."

 "It is extremely popular and has strong bipartisan support.
 It will also help a lot of people, save taxpayer dollars, and keep our communities safe.
 Go for it Mitch!"
 Trump said on Twitter.